 Jess's facebook page is dedicated to help bring awareness, inspire and promote good health amongst fellow sisters who are facing hardships with a cancer diagnosis.
 What she is sharing to the world is so important. https://www.facebook.com/percystantsister/

-So from 1st March, 25 cents from each sale of a pink ribbon box will go to Jess go fund me page.
+So from 1st March, 10 cents from each of ANY sample box will go to Jess's go fund me page.

 If you want to donate directly to her go fund me page, it is https://www.gofundme.com/gt-jesss-journey